ant-design/ant-design-mini/compiled/wechat/src/NoticeBar/index.en.md

 # NoticeBar

 Shows a set of message notifications.

-## When to use

-For the notification of information in the current page, it is a more eye-catching way of notification in the page.
+Usually used for the notification of information in the current page, is a more eye-catching in-page notification.

 ## Introduction